tum-pbs/PhiFlow/documentation/Staggered_Grids.md

 # Staggered grids

 Staggered grids are a key component of the marker-and-cell (MAC) method.
 They sample the velocity components at the centers of the corresponding lower faces of grid cells.
 This makes them fundamentally different from regular arrays or tensors which are sampled at the cell centers.
-The main advantage of Staggered grids is that it makes computing the divergence straightforward and exact.
+A central advantage of Staggered grids is that it makes operations such as computing the divergence of a flow field straightforward and exact.

 ![image](./figures/Staggered.png)